-Aspal Close is a surviving mediaeval wood pasture within the Breckland landscape and was home to a working farm up until 1963 in the village of Beck Row just North-west of Mildenhall.
+Aspal Close is a surviving medieval wood pasture within the Breckland landscape and was home to a working farm up until 1963 in the village of Beck Row just North-west of Mildenhall.
 Ancient oak pollards sit on hummocks of chalk and/or sand, surrounded by open grassland with significant areas of relatively recent scrub.

 The site undulates, with dips and hollows originating from glacial action during the last ice age.
 The site is designated as a Local Nature Reserve and is home to wide range of important wildlife.